 The top three regulatory barriers remain the same as last year:

-- Cybersecurity and IT restrictions.
+- Navigating cybersecurity and IT restrictions.

-- Accessing and moving company finances.
+- Accessing or moving company finances.

 - Competition with SOEs or state-sponsored competition.

 In addition to these challenges, three in five businesses express concern around the current state of the UK-China relationship and its impact on their operations.